AstarVienna/speXtra/database/README.md

 * Data files should be readable by synphot

-* **Content files should be able to be parsed by Spyctra and display the contents to the user and/or pass them to the API**
+* **Content files should be able to be parsed by speXtra and display the contents to the user and/or pass them to the API**

 Following the same standard other datafiles can be added like filters, etc.